Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 }
 ```

-## f.
+## <a name="data"></a>f.
 Details of the data persistence mechanisms in use (including a rational for your choice)

 Each user, challenge and sponsor is stored as a JSON object to allow for easy parsing and sending of payloads.
 In order to allow persistence we used users.json, sponsors.json and challenges.json files to store respective data.
 This format allows the central server to send an entire user profile when recieving a request from the M5 or web device to pull a profile using the data API.
 Each user object contains a challenges_id array which contains all the ids of currently enrolled challenges.
 Challenge_id array parameter is used to refer to enrolled challenges from challenges.json in order to keep payload lengths below the MQTT maximum.
 Similarly, each sponsor object also contains a challenge_id array (foreign key that refers to challenges data).
 This structure would ideally be implemented in a SQL relational database to increase speed and maintanability.

 M5 device is stateless therefore does not store information locally apart from created variables such as the username, which is required to pull data from the database when the M5 first starts up.
 These are then pulled from the database via a pull user profile request type.

-## g.
+## <a name="webtech"></a>g.
 Details of web technologies in use (including a rational for your choice)
 Our website is react based and built on top of a simple react/bootstrap template.
 The choice for these technologies was driven by some key needs of our website/team that ultimately led us to choose this set up:
-* 1. **Ability for integration of MQTT commuication protocol:** When looking into the different framework we realized that the script Tom provided us for the MQTT communication could be easily reused and integrated into all major Javascript based frameworks (e.g. Angular, React, Vue).
+1. **Ability for integration of MQTT commuication protocol:** When looking into the different framework we realized that the script Tom provided us for the MQTT communication could be easily reused and integrated into all major Javascript based frameworks (e.g. Angular, React, Vue).
-* 2. **Ability to dynamicially refresh content on a regular basis in an easy way:** React turned out to be the obvious candidate to satisfy this need: Its logic is centered around an app state, with components getting rerendered every time the state changes.
+2. **Ability to dynamicially refresh content on a regular basis in an easy way:** React turned out to be the obvious candidate to satisfy this need: Its logic is centered around an app state, with components getting rerendered every time the state changes.
 That way we could display a dynamic step / lifetime counter which would change in real time without refreshing the page.
-* 3. **Availability of UI templates for rapid but beautiful prototyping:** React is currently [the most widely used](https://hotframeworks.com/) web framework, so there were plenty of templates available.
+3. **Availability of UI templates for rapid but beautiful prototyping:** React is currently [the most widely used](https://hotframeworks.com/) web framework, so there were plenty of templates available.
 We chose a [free template by Creative Tim](https://demos.creative-tim.com/now-ui-kit/index.html), which included some basic UI components such as a navigation and a profile page and would allow us to build rapid prototypes without bothering about the details of styling and navigation.
-* 4. **Support for Object Oriented Design:** To support our object oriented design we were looking for a framework that supports the use of a strong object oriented design.
+4. **Support for Object Oriented Design:** To support our object oriented design we were looking for a framework that supports the use of a strong object oriented design.
 React components are ideal to build class based software (see chapter 1.b).
-* 5. **The MQTTclient Class:** Every page needs to be able to send or receive json messages, usually both, to and from the MQTT broker, so we have implemented an MQTT class which handles all data to prevent repetition in the design of each page.
+5. **The MQTTclient Class:** Every page needs to be able to send or receive json messages, usually both, to and from the MQTT broker, so we have implemented an MQTT class which handles all data to prevent repetition in the design of each page.
 As the incoming json messages over the broker for the web profile are the most flexible in nature out of all pages, the MQTT class has conditional rendering dependent on the internal state of the class.
 The MQTT class running on a given system listens to incoming messages based on the username so if another user is accessing the site from elsewhere, there is no mismatch of data between the sessions and each user won't interrupt the others navigating the website.
 This was designed in order to be scalable, and to ensure the client continues to listen to the broker until the correct packet of information has been received, which is parsed and interpreted.